-Wine Description for Meursault En Luraule AOC 2023 by Rémi Jobard
+Wine Description for Meursault En Luroule AOC 2023 by Rémi Jobard

 - Colour & Appearance

-- Pale straw yellow with vibrant green reflections – a wine that makes no attempt to hide its youth and freshness.
+- Pale straw yellow with vibrant green reflections – youthful, clear, of untroubled precision.

 - Nose